Making The Taliban Great Again - September 17th, Hour 3

 That's what I don't understand.

-He retained a lawyer.
+He chooses to cooperate with the family with retained a lawyer.

-I I I have a hard time understanding soullessness here.
+I have a hard time understanding soullessness here.

-That's that is heartless.
+That is heartless.

 That is cruel.

-That is that is cold.
+That is cold.

-That is just it is it's the it's the lowest point of humanity when you can it's it's really sad because I was thinking earlier you were talking to Scott Wagner, you know, and mentioned, and even when you talk to to Dr. Jackson, and you know, we've got nine and ten-year-olds being beheaded, pregnant women being killed in the street, women being subjected to a life of servitude and and and sexual slavery, and this is our new this is our present day.
+It's really sad because I was thinking earlier you were talking to Scott Wagner, you know, and mention, and even when you talked to Dr. Jackson, and, you know, we've got nine and ten-year-olds being beheaded, pregnant women being killed in the street, women being subjected to a life of servitude and sexual slavery.

 Like I never lived in my father's world.

-I never uh do I understand the best I possibly can growing up poor in the depression as he did now as an adult, mature adult that has you know read history extensively, or his four years in a in a tiny bunk in the Pacific fighting World War II.
+I never, do I understand the best I possibly can growing up poor in the Depression as he did now as an adult, mature adult that has read history extensively or his four years in a tiny bunk in the Pacific fighting World War II and understanding working every day,

-Um and and understanding working every day, every weekend as a waiter when I'm growing up and and and keeping a part-time job, or my mom is a prison guard working double shifts every day.
+every weekend as a waiter when I'm growing up and keeping a part-time job or my mom as a prison guard working double shifts every day.

 Yeah, now I appreciate it.

-And I sent both my kids this article, and you know, to start a conversation about it and just to say, guys, you don't understand.
+And I sent both my kids this article and to start a conversation about it.

 You don't get it yet.

-And you see, gotta be aware.
+And you got to be aware.

 I think your kids do get it now.